Skip to main content

 Determining the right answer for you will require some experimentation with different settings.
 It will also require determining whether you are more interested in achieving lower electricity bills, higher comfort levels or a balance of both.
 Other factors that can affect the best temperature for AC in your home include the number of people, amount of physical activity, and exterior factors like humidity, amount of direct sunlight, number of windows, and more.
 Ultimately, the best AC setting for your home is the one that makes you and your family comfortable with utility costs you can afford.

 When the heat and humidity have you working up a sweat, the temptation is to crank up the AC and enjoy that nice, cool, dry air.
 Then you get your utility bill and it hits you... there’s a price to pay for all of that extra comfort.
 You want to save money, so you set your thermostat several degrees higher and the cycle starts all over again.
-If this sounds all too familiar, there are some ways to find that comfortable balance between comfort and savings.
+If this sounds all too familiar, there are some ways to find that comfortable balance between comfort and savings when you're trying to figure out what temperature to set your air conditioner to in summer.

 Start by setting your thermostat higher than normal when you are away, and at 78 degrees when you are home.
 That is the Department of Energy’s recommended setting when you need cooling, but want to save energy.
 If you find that your home is too hot for comfort, try reducing the temperature setting by a degree or two to see if you feel cooler.
 Continue to reduce your temperature setting by one or two degrees until everybody is consistently comfortable.
 As you experiment with finding the setting that works for you, consider using some of the energy-saving and comfort-enhancing tips that follow.

-Set the Thermostat at a Higher Temperature When Your Gone
+Set the Thermostat at a Higher Temperature When You’re Gone

 One simple way to decrease energy costs is having a higher temperature setting on the thermostat when nobody is home.
 While you might be tempted to simply turn the AC off, it’s actually better to adjust the temperature several degrees higher, by about 7-10 degrees.
 By installing a programmable thermostat and making this simple adjustment you can potentially save as much as 10% on your energy bill.1 Completely shutting down the system might actually cost you money due to the extra energy it takes to cool your home back down to your comfort zone.